 If you’re looking for an efficient way to generate your own heat, an air source heat pump can be an attractive option.
-In addition to being energy-efficient and cost-effective, air source heat pumps are fairly easy to install and they can help you to reduce your energy bills.
+In addition to being energy-efficient and cost-effective, air-source heat pumps are fairly easy to install and they can help you to reduce your energy bills.
 But the benefits don’t stop there.
-One of the great things about installing air source heat pumps is that you could receive payments based on the amount of renewable heat made by your system through the government’s Renewable Heat Incentive scheme, provided you meet the eligibility criteria.
+If you get an air source heat pump installed between April 2022 and April 2025, you may be eligible for a grant through the government-run Boiler Upgrade Scheme towards the cost of replacing your gas boiler with a low-carbon heating system.

 Compare Air Source Heat Pump Prices